 Illinois Credit Union Foundation

-The Illinois Credit Union Foundation grants committee accepts applications for community service grants throughout the year.
+The Illinois Credit Union Foundation grants committee accepts applications for community project grants throughout the year.
 This program is designed to encourage and reward chapter or credit union participation in local community projects.

-The Foundation is aware of all the wonderful community service being provided by credit unions and chapters throughout the state.
+The Foundation is aware of all the wonderful community projects coordinated by credit unions and chapters throughout the state.
 The grants committee wants to recognize this involvement and encourage other credit union groups to launch similar activities.
 There are three typed of projects that qualify for grants:

 - Host an established event – Chapters and credit unions may apply for funding to cover the costs of hosting or sponsoring an event that benefits a local non-profit organization.
 For example, a Foundation grant can be used to sponsor rest stops at charity marathon events when credit unions are active participants or to sponsor a holiday wish tree to provide gifts to less fortunate families.